mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 name:     Freeblade<br>
 text:     **Sentinel**: Minion summoned.<br>
-          This switches positions with the minion that transformed it.
+          This swaps positions with the minion that transformed it.

 name:     Glacial Elemental<br>
 text:     Whenever you summon a Vespyr minion, deal 2 damage to a random enemy minion.